Could your EV fleet help supply the extra electricity the UK needs?

 To put that in context, in 2019, peak electricity demand on a cold winter’s day in the UK was in the region of 59GW.
 So, even by 2030, we could find ourselves needing approximately 5% more electricity at peak times.
 That requirement could be more like 50% extra by 2050.

 Increases in demand are likely to affect the price of electricity.
 That price volatility creates an opportunity for profit, through optimising bi-directional vehicle-to-grid (V2G) charging.

-- Finding optimal tariffs to reduce their charging costs.
-By automating their systems to charge only when the electricity price has fallen to a given level, we’re helping to reduce our customers’ costs.
+- Finding optimal tariffs to help them reduce EV charging costs.
+By automating their systems to charge only when the electricity price has fallen to a given level, we’re helping to reduce their costs.

-If you're considering the switch to EVs, find out how we can help you on your journey.Find out more
+If you're considering the switch to EVs, find out how we can help you on your journey.Get in touch